havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

             > RemoveUnitAt(All, "Scanner Sweep", "Anywhere", P1) cannot remove Scanner Sweep units.
             > RemoveUnitAt(All, "Map Revealer", "Anywhere", P1) cannot remove Map Revealer units.

             > **Warning**
-            > There is a bug with this action:
+            > This action has a bug:
-            > If after executing this action, one unit in a transport/bunker or any loading unit in the area is removed, then all units of the same type in the transport/bunker or loading unit will be removed.
-And these removed units will not be counted in the number specified by the [number] parameter.
+            > If after executing this action, any unit inside a transporter (dropship/shuttle/overlord/bunker) in the area is removed, then all units of the same type in that transporter (dropship/shuttle/overlord/bunker) will be removed, and these removed units will not be counted within the [number] parameter specified.
-            > For example, if after RemoveUnitAt(1, "Terran Marine", "Location 1", P1) executes and removes a Marine in a bunker in Location 1, then all Marines in that bunker will be removed.
-And Marines outside that bunker in that area will have one removed.
+            > For example, if RemoveUnitAt(1, "Terran Marine", "Location 1", P1) removes a marine inside a bunker in Location 1, then all marines in that bunker will be removed, and if there are more marines outside the bunker in that area, one more will be removed.

     <br />